chriskolb/SDDR-Species/README.md

 This repository contains code and data for the analysis of multiple <em>triatomine</em> species in South and Middle America that act as vector species for the parasitic protozoan <em>Trypanosoma cruzi</em>, a pathogen responsible for one of the most burdensome neglected tropical diseases, <em>American Trypanosomiasis</em> or Chagas disease.

-## This is the single-species data:
+## This is the single-species data

 The following table describes the constitution of the seven single-species data sets, showing 7,541 unique presence locations of one of the seven modeled species.
 Due to the target-group background approach, the absences of a species are drawn from the presence location of other species, preferably with similar sampling intensity.
 There are 3,759 "true" pseudo-absences in the data, i.e. presence locations of an unmodeled species.
 In total, the data contains 11,300 unique observations.
 Because presence points of a modeled species can also appear as pseudo-absences in other species data sets, duplicates inflate the total number of instances over all single-species data sets to 30,460.